Merovex/verkilo-script/README.md

 **Verkilo** allows for some configuration using [YAML](https://yaml.org/).
 This is accomplished in one of two ways:

 1. If you are writing multiple books (i.e., a series) that will share configurations, you put those into a `metadata.yml` file in the root directory.
-2. For metadata related to a specific book in that series, you can put those as Frontmatter in any of the Markdown files, or as a dedicated Markdown file.
+2. For metadata related to a specific book in that series, you can put those as YAML Front Matter in any of the Markdown files, or as a dedicated Markdown file.

-Pandoc uses the `metadata.yml` as a default configuration that Frontmatter yaml in the `*.md` files overrides.
-So, if there are broad configurations that should apply everywhere with a few exceptions, then a mix of the `metadata.yml` and Frontmatter should suffice.
+Pandoc uses the `metadata.yml` as a default configuration that YAML Front Matter in the `*.md` files overrides.
+So, if there are broad configurations that should apply everywhere with a few exceptions, then a mix of the `metadata.yml` and YAML Front Matter should suffice.

-**Warning:** the last Frontmatter metadata setting wins, so if you are using them in multiple files, you will experience odd side effects.
+**Warning:** the last YAML Front Matter metadata setting wins, so if you are using them in multiple files, you will experience odd side effects.

 ### Configuration Examples

-Examples of both the metadata.yml and Frontmatter metadata are available in the [Verkilo template repository](https://github.com/Merovex/verkilo-master).
+Examples of both the metadata.yml and front matter metadata are available in the [Verkilo template repository](https://github.com/Merovex/verkilo-master).
+YAML Front Matter in this context is a block of YAML code at the top of the document.
+[Jekyll's documentation on YAML Front Matter](https://jekyllrb.com/docs/front-matter/) describes it better than I could.

 ### Trimsize

 The PDF option includes multiple trim sizes, depending on your target form factor.
 The Word document has a fixed trim size (Letter).
 The ePUB and HTML lack trim sizes.
 Metric measures rounded to 2 digits in the table.
 All measures are in metric in the LaTeX macros.
+When calculating trim size, we compared [commonly used sizes](./trim-sizes.md) and those offered by [KDP](https://kdp.amazon.com/en_US/help/topic/G201834180#trim).

 |   Trimsize       |   Paper Size    |
 |        ---       |       :---:     |